ip-repo/guides/simple-command-server-client/command-client-server.md

-# socket programming: shutdown windows pc from android phone
+# shutdown windows pc from android phone

 The idea is simple.